TerRosales/workflow-helper-24/README.md

 process
 conditions
 tool nib rolling process
-timer
+tool change timer
 micron units paired with the tool involved

 My Aim for this year is not to get a job but to gain a more depth understanding about programming, I started last July 18 on a 3 month cohort, ever since after that I have been doing the self-taught route.
 I am here to prove my own self that, I have been doing good and improving, regardless of all the negative thoughts and imposter syndrome I am experiencing.
 I plan to keep learning because programming is such a innovative way to improve one self upon.
 Thank you, everyone